 Oil and gas extraction activity and associated health and environmental impacts are a concern for Fort Collins.
 Fort Collins residents have expressed continuing concern about the human and environmental health impacts from oil and gas operations, particularly from the hydraulic fracturing treatment used on most Colorado wells.
-In November 2013, voters approved a five-year moratorium on oil and gas extraction in order to study its property value and human health impacts but this was overturned by the State Supreme Court in 2016.
 Additionally, transported emissions from oil and gas operations outside of City limits have been demonstrated to contribute to ozone formation.

-Supports greater local authority to regulate oil and gas exploration activities within municipal boundaries, including ability to inspect sites, ensure operator compliance, and regulate location of extraction, storage and transmission activities.
+- 1. Supports local authority to regulate oil and gas operations as granted in 2019 through Senate Bill 19-181 including the ability to regulate location, siting and other surface impacts. - 2.
+Supports state, federal, and academic studies evaluating impacts of oil and gas operations on human health and property values. - 3.
+Supports air pollution monitoring, emission characterization and modeling studies to better understand the contributions of the oil and gas industry to air pollution. - 4.
+Supports the current formula allocation of State Severance Tax and Federal Mineral Lease (FML) revenue to impacted jurisdictions so that they might address impacts from resource extraction.

-- 2. Supports state, federal, and academic studies evaluating impacts of oil and gas operations on human health and property values. - Supports air pollution monitoring, emission characterization and modeling studies to better understand the contributions of the oil and gas industry to air pollution. - 4.
-Supports the current formula allocation of severance tax to impacted jurisdictions so that they might address impacts from resource extraction. - 5.
-Supports industry information sharing and collaboration with local governments on the planned development of resources within communities' Growth Management Areas. - 6.
-Supports legislation that balances the rights of surface landowners and mineral rights owners.
+- 5. Supports collaboration with operators and local governments on the development of resources within the City's Growth Management Area and for City owned properties such as open spaces outside of City limits. - 6.
+Supports legislation that balances the rights of surface landowners and mineral rights owners, while protecting public health, safety and the environment.